DBT SKILLS & MINDFULNESS-BASED GROUPS

 DBT therapist consultation team is intended to be therapy for the therapists and to support DBT providers in their work with people who often have severe, complex, difficult-to-treat disorders.
 The consultation team is designed to help therapists stay motivated and competent so they can provide the best treatment possible.
 Teams typically meet weekly and are composed of individual therapists and group leaders who share responsibility for each client's care.

-The mindfulness based stress reduction (MBSR) is an evidence-based intervention designed to provide skills for how to manage stress and anxiety experienced by individuals struggling with a chronic health condition (e.g., fibromyalgia, chronic pain, irritable bowel disease, crohns disease, heart disease, diabetes, cancer, migraines etc.).
+Our Coping with Chronic Illness Group is based on mindfulness based stress reduction (MBSR), an evidence-based intervention designed to provide skills for how to manage stress and anxiety experienced by individuals struggling with a chronic health condition (e.g., fibromyalgia, chronic pain, irritable bowel disease, crohns disease, heart disease, diabetes, cancer, migraines etc.).
 The MBSR group aims to provide strategies for individuals who have tried multiple medical interventions to manage their symptoms and are feeling frustrated with their ability to function in their lives.